kyma-project/cli/docs/gen-docs/kyma_init_function.md

 ## Synopsis

 Use this command to create the local workspace with the default structure of your Function's code and dependencies.
-Apply this configuration to your references and apply it to a Kyma cluster.
+Update this configuration to your references and apply it to a Kyma cluster.
 Use the flags to specify the initial configuration for your Function or to choose the location for your project.

 ```bash